-Some believe that making overweight people feel ashamed of their weight or eating habits actually helps motivate them to lose weight.
+Some believe that making overweight people feel ashamed of their weight or eating habits may motivate them to get healthier.

-Fat shaming involves criticizing and harassing overweight people about their weight or eating, in order to make them feel ashamed of themselves.
+Fat shaming involves criticizing and harassing overweight people about their weight or eating habits to make them feel ashamed of themselves.

-In the majority of cases, the people who do this are skinny.
-They have never had to struggle with a weight problem themselves and don't understand what it is like.
+In the majority of cases, the people who fat-shame others are slim and never had to struggle with a weight problem.

-There are actually entire communities on the internet where people gather in order to make fun of overweight people.
-Often it turns into downright group harassment.
+In fact, there are entire online communities where people gather to make fun of overweight people.

-Whatever your opinion of fat shaming is, the research is very clear that stigma and discrimination against overweight people causes major psychological harm and makes the problem worse.
+However, stigma and discrimination against overweight people cause major psychological harm and worsen the problem.

-Bottom Line: Fat shaming is the act of criticizing and harassing overweight people about their weight or eating behavior.
-It is often justified as a means to motivate people, but research shows that it has the opposite effect.
+SUMMARY Fat shaming is the act of criticizing and harassing overweight people about their weight or eating behavior.
+It’s often justified as a means to motivate people, but research shows that it has the opposite effect.

-In the case of overweight people, this stress can drive them to eat more calories and gain even more weight (3).
+In the case of overweight individuals, this stress can drive them to eat more and gain more weight ().

-In a study of 93 women, exposure to weight stigmatizing information made overweight women, but not normal weight women, eat more calories and feel less in control of their eating (4).
+In a study in 93 women, exposure to weight-stigmatizing information made those who were overweight — but not normal-weight — eat more calories and feel less in control of their eating (4).

-In another study, this time in 73 overweight women, those who watched a stigmatizing video ate 3 times as many calories (302 vs 89) afterwards compared to women who watched a non-stigmatizing video (5).
+In another study in 73 overweight women, those who watched a stigmatizing video ate 3 times as many calories afterward compared to those who watched a non-stigmatizing video ().

-Bottom Line: Many studies show that weight discrimination (like fat shaming) causes stress and leads overweight people to eat more calories.
+SUMMARY Many studies show that weight discrimination — including fat shaming — causes stress and leads overweight people to eat more calories.